 The Enga Baptist Health Services Management (Kompiam District Hospital) would like to extend their gratitude to The Highlands Foundation for packing the mother and baby packs for the women and their babies of the Kompiam District.
-Whilst much work is attended to in the hospital, scheduled clinics are also held in the community.
-At times when tribal fighting occurs, communities become cut off from essential health care.
-Medicines, health messages, antenatal care, access to long-acting contraception and immunization were provided to 1214 people in the community in the month of July 2018 as tribes were cut off from assessing health care at the Kompiam District Hospital.
+While much work is done in the hospital, scheduled clinics are also held in the community.
+When tribal fighting occurs, communities become cut off from essential health care.
+Medicines, health messages, antenatal care, access to long-acting contraception and immunisation were provided to 1214 people in the community in the month of July 2018 as tribes were cut off from assessing health care at the Kompiam District Hospital.
 The Digicel ambulance acted as a private space for antenatal care and insertion of long-acting contraception during community clinics.

 It is a pleasure to work in partnership with The Highlands Foundation to make a difference in the lives of women and their babies in remote areas of Papua New Guinea.
-This is particularly in the area of supplying mother and baby packs for women who often come to the hospital with the clothing they wear.
+This is particularly in supplying mother and baby packs for women who often come to the hospital with the clothing they wear.